UniversalDependencies/UD_Turkish-Penn/README.md

 # Summary

 Turkish version of the Penn Treebank.
-It consists of a total of 9560 manually annotated sentences and 87367tokens.
+It consists of a total of 9560 manually annotated sentences and 87367 tokens.
 (It only includes sentences up to 15 words long.)

 # Introduction